 In this case, the identities of the John Doe defendants is material and necessary to the filing of a complaint against them.
 Plaintiff seeks the identities of John Doe defendants that have so far been identified only by IP address.
-Once Verizon provides the identities of these defendants to the plaintiff, then plaintiff will be able to properly name and serve the defendants with process under Pa.
-R.C.P.
+Once Comcast provides the identities of these defendants to the plaintiff, then plaintiff will be able to properly name and serve the defendants with process under Pa.R.Civ.P.
 400. Furthermore, without this specific identifying information, plaintiff will be wholly unable to prosecute its claims for conversation against defendants.

-This request is made in good faith, as Plaintiff has already identified, by IP address, those defendants who have illegally hacked into its computer systems.
+This request is made in good faith, as plaintiff has already identified, by IP address, those defendants who have illegally downloaded and shared its content.